welchbj/ctf/docs/steganography.md

 The most extensive collection of steganography tools is the [stego-toolkit](https://github.com/DominicBreuker/stego-toolkit) project.
 It has a lot of [scripts](https://github.com/DominicBreuker/stego-toolkit/tree/d2f7892c8c31addfcc92a42a56b54363a3ae1148/scripts) for orchestrating a lot of other popular stego tools.

+For some potential quick wins from your browser, checkout this [online tool](https://stylesuxx.github.io/steganography/), which will try some basic decoding tricks.

 ### Metadata

 A quick glance at an image file's metadata is a good starting point. `exiftool` is a nice tool for printing out this diagnostic information: